cs-si-ucr/cs12/docs/lab01.md

 # input redirection:
 ./a.out < AliceInWonderland.txt
 ```
+Rules:

 * A line of text ends with the newline character `'\n'`
-* A word is separated by spaces
+* A word is separated by spaces and newlines
 * A character is any character including spaces and newlines

 There is a program in linux that already does this.